 |Now on to the cable management holes.
 I can't take any credit for thinking these up.
 I've seen this computer case modified by dozens with similar management holes.|

 When you look at the asterisked hole, you see an example of what not to do.
 Antec had a hole about 7/16" of an inch there, which is enough for the button and lights wires.
-I have a USB 3.0 in a 5.25" bays and I also will put the USB 2.0 connector through there.
-On the first Antec 300 I modified, I was smart to put the hole cutter on edge and stop partially in.
+I have a USB 3.0 adapter in a drive bay I need to string, and I also will put the USB 2.0 connector through there.
+The forst time I drilled this I was smart to put the hole cutter on edge and stop partially in.
 This time I forgot and went all the way through in the first cut, and then I tried to float the second drilling.
 I'm going to end up with a funny shaped hole.

 I found the edges over the fan grate very square.
 I think just by hitting this hard with a wire brush air flow will be improved noticeably.
 I've seen many modders cut the grating out, but I feel strength will be too sacrificed by going that far.